rescala-lang/REScala/README.md

 $ firefox simpletodo.html # open simpletodo in browser
 ~~~

 Last tested using sbt 0.13.15, scala 2.11.8.
-Uses the libarires rescala,
+Uses the libraries rescala,
 rescalatags and scalajs-dom, see build.sbt for required versions.

 (See other branch 'chat' for another app using rescala-multitiere/retier.)